Eribulin: Structure and mechanism

-Eribulin has both cytotoxic and non-cytotoxic mechanisms of action.
-Its cytotoxic effects are related to its antimitotic activities, wherein apoptosis of cancer cells is induced following prolonged and irreversible mitotic blockade.
-In addition to its cytotoxic, antimitotic-based mechanisms, preclinical studies in human breast cancer models have shown that eribulin also exerts complex effects on the biology of surviving cancer cells and residual tumors that appear unrelated to its antimitotic effects.
-These non-mitotic mechanisms include vascular remodeling that leads to increased tumor perfusion and mitigation of tumor hypoxia, phenotypic changes consistent with reversal of epithelial-mesenchymal transition (EMT), and decreased capacity for migration and invasion leading to reduced metastatic capacity as measured in a preclinical experimental metastasis model.
-In other studies, eribulin treatment of leiomyosarcoma and liposarcoma cells leads to increased expression of smooth muscle and adipocyte differentiation antigens, respectively.
-Taxane-resistant cancers are often unresponsive to eribulin.
-A recent study found that this resistance is due to expression of multidrug resistance protein 1 (MDR1).
+Therapeutically, eribulin has both cytotoxic and non-cytotoxic mechanisms of action.
+Its cytotoxic effects are related to its tubulin-based antimitotic activities, wherein apoptosis of cancer cells is induced following prolonged and irreversible mitotic blockade.
+Eribulin-induced apoptosis is characterized by immunogenic cell death.
+In addition to its cytotoxic mechanisms, eribulin also exerts complex non-cytotoxic effects on the biology of residual cancer cells, the tumor microenvironment and tumor-host immune responses.
+Such non-cytotoxic effects appear unrelated to its antimitotic mechanisms, but rather to inhibited interphase microtubule dynamics with consequent effects on plus end binding proteins (+TIPS) and assembly of related signaling scaffolds.
+Eribulin's non-cytotoxic mechanisms include (i) vascular remodeling that leads to increased tumor perfusion and mitigation of tumor hypoxia, (ii) phenotypic changes in residual cancer cells consistent with reversal of epithelial-mesenchymal transition (EMT), (iii) decreased capacity for migration and invasion leading to reduced metastatic capacity, and (iv) stimulation of and synergy with the cGAS-STING innate immune signaling pathway.
+Other studies showed that eribulin treatment of leiomyosarcoma and liposarcoma cells leads to increased expression of smooth muscle and adipocyte differentiation antigens, respectively, supporting eribulin's ability to alter cancer cell phenotypes regardless of epithelial versus mesenchymal cell type of origin.
+Recent studies have shown that eribulin's effects on tumor vasculature involve phenotypic maturation of vascular pericytes, resulting in normalization of the tumor vascular bed.
+Eribulin's phenotypic effects on both tumor cells and tumor-associated stroma have been linked to chromatin remodeling driven by epigenetic changes in DNA methylation patterns and DNA methyltransferase activities.

+Taxane-resistant cancers are often unresponsive to eribulin, although paradoxically eribulin's regulatory approvals in breast cancer were based on increased overall survival (OS) in patients who had previously progressed on taxanes.
+A 2014 study found that post-taxane eribulin resistance is due to expression of the P-glycoprotein (PgP) multidrug resistance protein 1 (MDR1).
+Eribulin had previously been shown to be a PgP substrate with the ability to inhibit PgP-mediated drug efflux in cell-based efflux models.
 Fluorescently labeled eribulin has been used to study the pharmacokinetics and pharmacodynamics at single cell level in vivo.

-The synthesis of eribulin was first published in 2001; a new synthetic route to the drug was published in 2009.
+Eribulin's chemical structure (as ER-086526) was originally published in 2001, and its synthesis was first published in 2004.